3lectrologos/bayesnet/README.txt

 Task
 ----

-Implement the missing parts in prop.py file (the ones with # TODO comments) Then, you can run
+Implement the missing parts in bprop.py (the ones with # TODO comments).
+Then, you can run

     python demo.py

-to see if you get correct results on two networks from homeworks 2 and 3.
+to see if you get correct results on the coin flipping network from exercise 2 of Problem Set 2.